-The Learning Center

-Should you require academic assistance with your WKU courses, The Learning Center (located in the Downing Student Union, Room 2141) provides free supplemental education programs for all currently enrolled WKU students.
-TLC @ Downing Student Union and TLC @ FAC offers certified, one-on-one tutoring in over 200 subjects and eight academic skill areas by appointment or walk in.
+The Learning Center (TLC).
+Should you require academic assistance with your WKU courses, The Learning Center (located in the Downing Student Union, 2141) provides free supplemental education programs for all currently enrolled WKU students.
+The Learning Center at Downing Student Union offers certified, one-on-one tutoring in over 200 subjects and eight academic skill areas by appointment or walk in.
 Online tutoring is offered to distance learners.
-TLC is also a quiet study area (with side rooms designated for peer-to-peer tutoring) and offers a thirty-two machine Dell computer lab to complete academic coursework.
-Additionally, TLC has four satellite locations.
-Each satellite location is a quiet study center and is equipped with a small computer lab.
-These satellite locations are located in FAC, Douglas Keen Hall, McCormack Hall, and Pearce Ford Tower.
-Please contact TLC @ Downing Student Union for more information or to schedule a tutoring appointment: www.wku.edu/tlc (270) 745-5065
+TLC is also a quiet study area (with side rooms designated for peer-to-peer tutoring) and a computer lab to complete academic coursework.
+Please call TLC in the Downing Student Union at (270) 745-5065 for more information or to schedule a tutoring appointment. www.wku.edu/tlc.